open-ephys/onix1-bonsai-docs/index.md

+> [!Warning]
+> These docs are under active development, feel free to contribute by either [raising an issue](https://github.com/bonsai-rx/docs/issues) or following the links saying **Edit this page**.

 # Getting Started

 `OpenEphys.Onix` is a [Bonsai](https://bonsai-rx.org/) interface for [Open Neuro Interface](https://github.com/open-ephys/ONI)-compliant hardware.
 All device initialization, configuration, and streaming functionality is exposed via reactive operators.